The following decagon strip is the basis for our first example:

 Note also that a T strip version of the above decagon strip is possible which can also be modified.
 This is used to dissect the triangle to a decagon.

-A final example shows a T strip of the octagram and a modified version:
+Another example shows a T strip of the {8/3} octagram and a modified version:

 Similar dissections are used to dissect the pentagram, hexagram, golden rectangle and the domino to an octagram.
 The last two of these require a much more extreme modification.
 Finally, the latin cross uses a different octagram strip for modification.